-Summer camp 2020 looks nothing like any of us planned, so while this post may seem out of sync with the current activities of this summer, it is bursting with resources and information that can be applied to many new situations and camp-style events for special needs families (virtual or with friends & family).
+Summer camp these days looks nothing like any of us planned, so while this post may seem out of sync with the current activities of this summer, it is bursting with resources and information that can be applied to many new situations and camp-style events for special needs families (virtual or with friends & family).
 Above all, use these resources to think outside the box when it comes to how to help your special needs child enjoy and thrive in new situations.

 Summer Camp Success For Special Needs Families.

 Maybe you are wondering how to find or create success for your special needs kid by finding the perfect summer camp.
 Let’s make it happen!
 Summer Camp Success for special needs families.

 First, does summer camp success look different for special needs kids?
 Yes and no. Yes, summer camp may look different, but it should be geared toward meeting your unique child where they are at and providing a safe and enjoyable opportunity to explore new activities, ideas and have a ton of fun!
 That’s what we want for all our kids, right?

 So what are the results of summer camp success for special needs kids?